Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Results

-To examine differences in neural representations during the processing of sentences with different semantic meaning, we performed a multivariate pattern analysis (Fig.~\ref{fig2}, see Methods for details) on the EEG data recorded during the sentence viewing task within each subject.
-The window of EEG analysis spanned from 200\,ms before to 1500\,ms after the onset of the final word of the sentence, capturing both the stimulus presentation period (0-600\,ms) and a portion of the response period (900-1500\,ms).
-In each subject, trials were divided into five stratified folds.
-Shared latent space features (Fig.~\ref{fig2}B) were captured by applying principal component analysis (PCA) to the concatenated grand-averaged EEG data from the training set per group, and a projection Matrix $(\bm{W})$ composed of weight vectors of the top three principal components was obtained.
-Then, all individual EEG trials $(\bm{E})$ were projected onto the shared latent space $(\bm{\hat{\bm{E}}} = \bm{WE})$, followed by binary classification on 500 augmented trials, generated through bootstrap averaging, to determine the condition type at each time point.
-A linear kernel Support Vector Machine (SVM) classification model was used for classification.
-The decodability measure was quantified by averaging decoding accuracies from 5-fold cross-validation within each subject, and then averaging across all participants (\(N=137\), Fig.~\ref{fig2}C).
-This analysis investigated whether patterns of neural activity could be distinguished between conditions.
+To examine differences in neural representations during the processing of sentences with different semantic meaning, we performed a within-subject, multivariate pattern analysis (Fig.~\ref{fig2}, see Methods for details) on the EEG data recorded during the task.
+The window of EEG analysis spanned from 200\,ms before to 1500\,ms after the onset of the final word of the sentence, capturing a pre-onset baseline period (-200-0\,ms), the stimulus presentation period (0-600\,ms) and a portion of the response period (900-1500\,ms).
+For each subject, trials were divided into five stratified folds.
+Shared latent features (Fig.~\ref{fig2}B) were derived by applying principal component analysis (PCA) to EEG data that were first averaged across training trials (four folds) within each subject, then averaged across subjects within each group, and finally concatenated across time.
+We constructed a projection matrix $\bm{W}$, composed of the weight vectors corresponding to the top three principal components.
+Then all individual EEG trials $\bm{E}$ were projected onto the shared latent space as $\bm{\hat{\bm{E}}} = \bm{WE}$.
+As the final stage, decoding was performed using binary classification on 500 augmented trials generated through bootstrap averaging, enabling determination of the sentence type or response type at each time point.
+A linear Support Vector Machine (SVM) was used for classification.
+The decodability measure was quantified by averaging decoding accuracies from 5-fold cross-validation within each subject, and then averaging across all 137 participants (Fig.~\ref{fig2}C).
+This analysis investigated whether patterns of neural activity could be distinguished within each subject when viewing different sentence types or producing different responses.